beryaelio/Information-Retrieval-Project/README.md

 # Inverted Index-
-We started with creating an inverted index for the retrieval task.
+We started with creating an inverted index for the title, for the retrieval task.
 We uploaded it in a pickle file. it contains the following attributes:

 posting_locs - the posting list dictionary.